Invariants of Tutte Partitions and a $q$-Analogue: The rank generating polynomial and the Tutte polynomial

-\end{proof} Therefore, for the remainder of this paper, we dispense with the explicit reference to a Tutte-partition $\mP$ and simple write $\tau(M;x,y)$.
+That $\tau_{\mP}(M;x,y)$ is independent of the choice of $\mP$ now follows immediately by the uniqueness of the rank generating polynomial $\rho(M;x,y)$. \end{proof} Therefore, for the remainder of this paper, we dispense with the explicit reference to a Tutte-partition $\mP$ and simply write $\tau(M;x,y)$.

-If we specialize to the case that $M$ is a matroid, we see that the $q$-Tutte polynomial defined in this paper is the Tutte polynomial as defined by Crapo in \cite{C69}, albeit defined in a different way.
+If we specialize to the case for which $M$ is a matroid, we see that the Tutte polynomial as defined in this paper coincides with the Tutte polynomial as defined by Crapo in \cite{C69}, albeit defined in a different way.
 For this reason we will for the remainder of this paper, call $\tau(M;x,y)$ the Tutte polynomial of $M$, for both the matroid and $q$-matroid case.
 We will revisit the matroid case in Section \ref{sec:return_to_matroid_case}.

-\begin{example} In Figure~\ref{fig:rank_and_tutte} we compute the Tutte polynomial and rank polynomials of some of the length-$3$ $q$-matroids listed in the appendix of \cite{CJ22}.
+\begin{example} In Figure~\ref{fig:rank_and_tutte} we compute the Tutte polynomial and rank generating polynomial of some of the length-$3$ $q$-matroids listed in the appendix of \cite{dir_sum_jur_cer}.
 On the left hand side are the support lattices of the $q$-matroids, assigned a bicolouring consistent with its matroidal $\{0,1\}$-weighting: weight-$0$ covers are coloured green and weight-$1$ covers are coloured red.
 On the right-hand-side are corresponding Tutte partitions of each $q$-matroid.
-Under each support lattice the rank polynomial of that $q$-matroid is written, and under each Tutte partition is its Tutte polynomial. \end{example}
+Under each support lattice the rank generating polynomial of that $q$-matroid is written, and under each Tutte partition is its Tutte polynomial. \end{example}

 \begin{example} Using the same naming convention as in Example~\ref{ex:Tutte_vs_rank_figures}, we have By Theorem~\ref{thm:rank_to_tutte},

 which of course agrees with the lattice-theoretic computation of $\tau(P2;x,y)$. \end{example}